10 Unique Camping Tent Types

 Popularly used in winter as cozy igloos for dining and drinking spaces, plastic and bubble tents are a unique and simple way to set up a camping space.

-While most plastic and bubble tents don’t have a lot of privacy, they are perfect for storing food and creating dry, warm places to eat and gather on camping trips.
-Easy to set up, most plastic tents have plastic poles and zipper doors that allow easy access and takedown.
+While most plastic and bubble tents don’t offer much privacy, they are perfect for storing food and creating dry, warm places to eat and gather on camping trips.
+Most plastic tents are easy to set up, with plastic poles and zipper doors allowing easy access and takedown.

 Most plastic tents are dome-shaped and quite spacious.
 You can fit picnic tables, dining tables, or even chairs and TVs inside them for comfortable glamping or backyard camping.

-You can also use plastic tents for garden and patio seating in winter or during rainy seasons outside.
+You can also use plastic tents for garden and patio seating outside in winter or during rainy seasons.
 Igloo tents are also great for children’s birthday parties and events, allowing for dry spaces to play or eat.

 The Cost:

-Plastic igloo tents like the one above can cost anywhere from $300 – $1,000+ depending on the brand, size, and materials that you choose.
+Plastic igloo tents like the above can cost anywhere from $300 to $1,000+, depending on your brand, size, and materials.
 The more expensive tents are more likely to be used by restaurants and businesses than campers.

-However, if you are looking for something to take camping as a backup tent or food tent for garden parties, a $300+ tent is probably perfect for you!
+However, if you want something to take camping as a backup tent or food tent for garden parties, a $300+ tent is probably perfect for you!

 3. Rooftop Tents

-Revolutionizing nomadic camping, rooftop tents are perfect for campers who like to rough it a little in dangerous places.
+Rooftop tents revolutionized nomadic camping and are perfect for campers who like roughing it in dangerous places.

-More popular among hikers and rustic campers, rooftop tents are a great way to stay safe and dry off the ground when you go camping.
-You can avoid bears and other animals, as well as keep away from possible intruders.
+Rooftop tents are more popular among hikers and rustic campers.
+They are a great way to stay safe and dry off the ground when camping, and they can also help you avoid bears, other animals, and possible intruders.

 Rooftop tents are always ready to go.
-Once you park at your campsite, you can pop up your tent on top of your car, and unpack the rest.
+Once you park at your campsite, you can pop up your tent in your car and unpack the rest.

 Rooftop tents are also great for keeping warm.
-Sleeping on the ground can actually be colder, as the temperatures seep through the floor and into your sleeping bag and blankets.
+Sleeping on the ground can be colder as the temperatures seep through the floor and into your sleeping bag and blankets.

 In a rooftop tent, your blankets won’t have that problem!